-- c) Save Water and Energy purchase products that save energy and/or water. - d) Minimise Pollution avoid purchasing products that pollute soils, air or waterways. - e) Non-Toxic avoid purchasing hazardous chemicals that may be harmful to human health or ecosystems. - f) Greenhouse Benefits purchase products that reduce greenhouse gas emissions. - g) Biodiversity & Habitat Protection purchase in accordance with biodiversity and conservation objectives. - h) Value for Money purchase for best value for money in the long term. - i) Eliminate Products & Services which use Modern Slavery ensure these are eliminated from the Council supply chain.
+- c) Save Water and Energy - purchase products that save energy and/or water. - d) Minimise Pollution - avoid purchasing products that pollute soils, air or waterways. - Non-Toxic avoid purchasing hazardous chemicals that may be harmful to human health or e) ecosystems. - Greenhouse Benefits purchase products that reduce greenhouse gas emissions. f) - Biodiversity & Habitat Protection purchase in accordance with biodiversity and conservation g) - h) Value for Money - purchase for best value for money in the long term. - i) Eliminate Products & Services which use Modern Slavery - ensure these are eliminated from the Council supply chain.